5 Steps To Take During the 4 Years Prior to Retirement

 A common problem for retirees is that they begin taking Social Security too early.
 Each year you delay from age 62 to 70 your benefit increases by 8%.
 Take it too soon and your 50 years of payroll deductions produces a smaller check.
 Take it too late and you could die before you collect many of those bigger checks.

 There’s a calculation that can help you figure out when to start collecting Social Security to maximize your benefits.
-But it’s complicated.
-So complicated that three college professors and one employee of the Social Security Administration created a tool to show you the potential payouts for different start dates.
+You can find several online calculators that can help you crunch the numbers.
+Here are a few to try:

 5. Learn All You Can About Retirement